-We have been climate-neutral in our own operations since 2020, and we have set a goal to have net zero emissions by 2030 at the latest.
-We strive to save on resources and reduce waste along the entire agri-food chain.
+We reduced the climate impact of our own operations by 76% between 2006 and 2020, and since then we compensate for our remaining emissions through offsets.
+We have set goals to have net zero emissions in our own operations and to cut emissions from our customers’ grocery purchases in half by 2030 at the latest.
+We are striving to save on resources and reduce waste along the entire agri-food chain.
 Together with our customers we are working to minimise our environmental and climate impacts.

 Examples of activities

 Roughly a fourth of all food that is bought is tossed out instead of being consumed.
 ICA Gruppen is engaged in a number of initiatives to reduce food waste throughout the entire value chain.
 Preventive work plays a central role in reducing waste in ICA Gruppen’s stores and warehouses, such as by adopting better purchasing processes and registering, following up and analysing the causes of food waste.
 Measures are also being taken to reduce waste in households, such as by adjusting package sizes.
 For example, the package size for ICA brand hand-peeled shrimp was changed from 170 grams to 140 grams to be better-suited for single-person households and older customers.

 ICA and Rimi Baltic stores are also conducting active work to reduce food waste.
 In addition to efforts to find the right purchasing volumes and work with assortment optimisation, many stores lower the price of products that are nearing their best-before dates.
 Stores with kitchens also use surplus foods and ingredients to make ready-to-eat foods, juice and smoothies, for example.
 Many stores have also partnered with various types on charity organisations, such as the Salvation Army, Stadsmissionen, Food Bank, Karma and Food2Change, to take care of food that cannot be sold.